yonaka15/rust-ekf/README.md

 Below is the implementation of the innovation calculation in Rust:

-			// Innovation: y = z - h(x)
+        // Compute the innovation: y = z - h(x)

-			let  z  =  Vector3::new(accel[0], accel[1], 0.0); // Measured accelerometer data; yaw left as 0
+        let z = Vector3::new(accel[0], accel[1], accel[2]); // Measured accelerometer data
-			let  y  =  z  -  h;
+        let innovation = z - accel_expected;

 ### Compute the Measurement Jacobian

-The **Measurement Jacobian** quantifies how the predicted measurements h(x,u) change with respect to the state vector variables.
-In simpler terms, it determines the sensitivity of the predicted sensor outputs to small changes in the state vector.
+The **Measurement Jacobian (∂h∂x​)** is a 3×7 matrix that maps changes in the state vector to changes in the predicted accelerometer readings.
+Its components are derived from the quaternion-to-rotation matrix conversion and gravitational influence.

 #### Purpose of the Measurement Jacobian